-The Office of Residence Life works to enhance the overall living experience of students who reside in University housing.
-Trained professionals (assistant directors and residence directors) and student paraprofessionals (resident assistants and community advisors) work to create an environment that facilitates healthy living, academic advancement and social interaction.
+Residence Life works to enhance the overall living experience of students who reside in the residential community.
+Trained professionals and student paraprofessionals work to create an environment that facilitates healthy living, academic advancement and social interaction.

 Campus Ministry seeks to nurture the religious, spiritual and personal growth for all students.
 By serving students directly in the residence halls, hall ministers and student peer ministers provide outreach and support in these areas and work collaboratively with Residence Life to further the goals of student development while in college.